Introduction to the Ethics of AI 2022/23

 To watch the videos, you will be asked for a login:

-the password is et.hi.cs.ofai without the dots.
+username = lecture, and the password is et.hi.cs.ofai without the dots.

 Session 1, 25 October 2022